oktadev/okta-blog/_source/_posts/2020-06-15-react-docker.md

 * [📺 A Developer's Guide to Docker](https://youtu.be/t5yqLJfbnqM)

 If you liked this tutorial, please follow [@oktadev on Twitter](https://twitter.com/oktadevs) or [subscribe to our YouTube channel](https://youtube.com/c/oktadev).
 If you have any questions, please leave a comment below or [ping me on Twitter @mraible](https://twitter.com/mraible).

-_A huge thanks goes to Heroku's [Joe Kutner](https://twitter.com/codefinger) for his review and detailed feedback._